The Cheeky Monkey Media Blog

 The main purpose of websites is to build and present content.
 When it comes to creating compelling content, it can be a challenge for lots of Internet marketers to think outside the cage.
-Web designers like us specialize in creating the best Drupal sites because we view the empty screen as a canvas, and excel at creating customized design to meet customer needs.
+Web designers like us specialize in creating the best Drupal sites because we view the empty screen as a canvas, and excel at creating a customized design to meet customer needs.

 The average user, however, relies heavily on WYSIWG editing capabilities for day-to-day web content tasks.
-WYSIWG is an acronym standing for What You See Is What You Get, and is used to describe content editing features that enable users to publish content directly to a website without using any HTML or coding properties, and to instead use formatting properties similar to a typical word processing program.
+WYSIWYG is an acronym standing for What You See Is What You Get, and is used to describe content editing features that enable users to publish content directly to a website without using any HTML or coding properties and instead use formatting properties similar to a typical word processing program.
 WYSIWG remains one of the most popular WordPress and Drupal features because it allows anyone to quickly and easily publish basic content such as blogs or press releases.

 In short, McGrane’s view is that changing styles of Internet usage and technology will require the sort of compartmentalized metadata labeled content that Drupal is uniquely positioned to provide.
 This type of content is preferable in McGrane’s mind because of its increased flexibility and capabilities going into the unchartered waters of the future.
 Not just with changing screen sizes, as we’ve seen in the past 10 years, but in changing usage styles, such as the increasing use of audio and verbal interfaces.

-What are you doing to move your content beyond the standard word processing constraints of a WYSIWG, or do you feel that such devices provide all the content design needs you require?
+What are you doing to move your content beyond the standard word processing constraints of a WYSIWG, or do you feel that such devices provide all the content design needs you to require?